 Landlords, employers, utilities, elevator companies, mass transit authorities.
 They can all be responsible for injuries on property or equipment they operate.
 Each year, people are injured in accidents that occur when premises are not properly maintained and managed.

-In a recent case, Shanin Specter in 2015 won verdicts totaling $46.5 million – $8.02 million compensatory and $38.5 million punitive – against a security company for the families of two women who were shot to death by a disgruntled former worker at the Kraft Foods plant in Northeast Philadelphia.
+Specter also won verdicts totaling $46.5 million – $8.02 million compensatory and $38.5 million punitive – against a security company for the families of two women who were shot to death by a disgruntled former worker at the Kraft Foods plant in Northeast Philadelphia.
 (Brown/Wilson)

 Kline & Specter in January 2004 announced a $29.6 million settlement stemming from the collapse of Pier 34 in which three young women were killed.
 More than three dozen people were sent sprawling into the chilly Delaware River in the May 18, 2000 mishap.